aarong/feedme-client/DEV.md

   LICENSE, README.md, and package.json are included.

-  (Gulp/Browserify)
+  (Gulp/Webpack)

 - `coverage/`

   Created by `npm run coverage`.
-Coverage information for unit tests only.
+Coverage information is for unit tests only.

   (Jest)